Social Care Institute for Excellence: Current practice

-SCIE continue to produce a number of free resources for social care and social work staff at all levels.
+SCIE continues to produce a number of free resources for social care and social work staff at all levels.

 In recent years they have evolved from a largely government-funded body to a more commercial organisation, increasing their income from training and consultancy work and becoming less reliant on the Department of Health and Social Care for funding.

 Much of their current work focuses on transformation of care systems and implementing person-centred practice such as strengths-based approaches.
 They also have a large body of work on integration of health and social care, having provided national support as part of their work with the Better Care Fund.

-SCIE continue to be well known for their resources on safeguarding adults and children, on the Mental Capacity Act 2005 and on Deprivation of Liberty Safeguards.
+SCIE continue to develop resources on safeguarding adults and children, on the Mental Capacity Act 2005, and on Deprivation of Liberty Safeguards.

 One of their core aims is to improve participation and Co-production (public services) with people who use services and carers to develop and deliver better social care and health provision.
 Much of their work encompasses this principle.